VOLTEC6647/lib6647/README.md

 - [x] Improve Controller initialization.
 	- [x] Create JController class, for initializing Buttons along with a Controller.
 	- [x] Add Buttons for each POV and axis found for the Controller.
+- [x] Implement Team 254's Looper subroutines.
+	- [x] Create LooperRobot.
+	- [ ] Come up with a way to run Loops in the same Looper with different period times.
 - [ ] Add more flexibility and configuration options.
 - [x] Document everything properly.
 - [x] Do proper Exception handling.